What to Expect at my first Psychology Appointment (Telehealth)

 By the end of the session, you will usually have:

-A clearer understanding of your situation
+• A clearer understanding of your situation and the the factors contributing to your current difficulties

-An initial plan for therapy
+• An initial plan and goals for therapy

-A sense of whether the psychologist is a good fit for you
+• A sense of whether the psychologist is a good fit for you

 Working with a Telehealth Psychologist (Australia)